What You Need to Know About Coronavirus in Connecticut and What You Can Do to Help the Valley Respond

 - Remote Learning Supplements for at home learning

-- Learning Activities for Students with Disabilities: Supporting Students with Disabilities during Home Learning A Quick Guide for Parents during Spring 2020 (and COVID-19)
+- Learning Activities for Students with Disabilities: Supporting Students with Disabilities during Home Learning A Quick Guide for Parents during Covid-19

 - Modified Lessons for Students with Disabilities via Live Binder

 - Chrome Extensions for Struggling Students and Special Needs from Control Alt Achieve

 - Care for Your Coronavirus Anxiety, a project by the Shine App